-Originally both the location of our taproom and brewery our old taproom now acts as an office for 7 employees.
+Originally both the location of our taproom and brewery our old taproom now functions as our production and packaging operations.
 In 2011 our taproom was moved to it’s current location at 623 N. Denver Ave. just a few doors down from the brewery.

 Inspired by this history of ancient and modern beers, Grimm Brothers Brewhouse has dedicated itself to both the resurrection of ancient styles and crafting of modern German and European beer.